 Consequently, smart city planning and urban development strategies are instrumental to making sure there is enough natural capital and to avoid excessive human demand that would erode it.
 Examples include energy-efficient buildings, integrated zoning, compact cities, and effective options for people-powered and public transportation.

 UN Sustainable Development Goal 11 Sustainable Cities and Communities features several 2030 targets, including:

 - reduce the adverse per capita environmental impact of cities.

 - provide access to safe, affordable, accessible and sustainable transport systems for all, notably by expanding public transport.

 - enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries.

 In particular, city planning can play a major role in shaping our need for cars.
-It matters because personal transportation is responsible for 14% of the global carbon Footprint.
+It matters because personal transportation makes up 14% of humanity’s carbon Footprint.